Humbleble/JavaTrainingRepo/mini-project-2/README.md

 - **Book**: Represents a book with attributes such as title, author, and ISBN.
 - **Library**: Manages a collection of books, providing methods to add, remove, search, and display books.
 - **InputValidator**: Provides methods for validating user inputs.
 - **Main**: The main entry point of the application, handling user interactions.
+(Not in classes folder, but still considered here for documentation)

 ## Getting Started